samuelpalacio1709/samuelpalacio1709/README.md

 ## Hey there!
 I am a software developer based in Colombia.
-I studied Engineering in Design of Digital entertainment where I found a passion for making cool stuff like videogames, web pages and XR experiences.
+I studied Engineering in Design of Digital Entertainment where I found a passion for making cool stuff like videogames, web pages and XR experiences.

 ### I love working with these tech tools